 Study Partners peer tutoring is offered each semester, typically beginning two weeks into the semester and concluding before final exams.
-Students are encouraged to log in to Advise Assist to view exact course and tutor availability or request a specific day/time through the Knack online platform/app.
+Students are encouraged to log in to Advise Assist to view exact course and tutor availability or request a specific day/time through the Knack online platform/app (including access via iOS app or Android app).
 Learn more about scheduling options on the “Make an Appointment” page!

 Why would I seek Study Partners assistance?

 There are many reasons a student might utilize Study Partners, the most popular being: